brentm5/resume/readme.md

 ### [Cvent] (http://www.cvent.com) - Software Engineer (June 2012 - Present)
 * Developed scalable and high-performance service-based web applications with C# and ASP.net MVC in a client oriented market.
 * Worked with mobile technologies to create a mobile platform for existing systems.
-* Creation of reusable libraries and application frameworks.
+* Created reusable libraries and application frameworks.

 ### Virginia Tech - Web Programmer / Desktop Technician (October 2010 - May 2012)
-* Managed IT related problems for the entire staff of 40+.
+* Managed IT related problems for 200+ computers.
 * Added a ticket tracking system to an existing Ruby on Rails inventory system.
-* Helped manage servers, which included building Windows and Linux servers from scratch.
+* Helped manage and build Windows and Linux servers
 * Worked on building and maintaining several Ruby on Rails applications.

 ### [3M] (http://www.3m.com/) - Quality Control Intern (June 2011 - August 2011)